As parents, we welcome a baby into our lives and then eagerly await the first milestones.

 Babies start to smile as early as 6 weeks, with their faces brightening up when they see their parents, siblings, and other caretakers they love.
 Your baby’s smiles indicate they are starting to bond with you, associating your presence with happiness and feeling good.
 These will only deepen with time.

 Babies find a lot of comfort through touch, and by 4 to 6 months, they should start to cuddle with you.
-Your baby may scoot over to cuddle with you, but you won’t get the open-armed cuddles until they start to develop more fine motor skills at around 9 months old.
+Your baby may scoot over to cuddle with you, but you won’t get the open-armed cuddles until they develop more fine motor skills at around 9 months old.

 Remember that skin-to-skin contact will help strengthen your bond with your baby.
 It helps build attachment between you and your baby, promoting calmness and relaxation for both the parents and the baby.
 This sense of contentedness helps build and strengthen affection over time.